sumanthtatipamula/Obsidian/DDIA/part-1/Chapter-1/Reliable, Scalable, and Maintainable Applications.md

 		 - **Latency vs Response time**
 			 - Latency : is the duration that a request is waiting to be handled.
 			 - Response Time:  Service Time + Network Delays + Queueing Delays
 				 - Even if same request is made again and again, there will be a difference in response times.
-Therefore, one can think response time as not a single number, but as a distribution of values that you can measure.
+Therefore, one can think of response time as not a single number, but as a distribution of values that you can measure.
 				 - It is common to use average response time  = (Sum of  n values) / n; however, it doesn't tell how many users actually experienced that delay.
 				 - So it is better to use *percentiles*.
 					 - If one take lists of response times and sort it from fastest to slowest, then the median is the halfway point: